craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 ---
 ![(sideshow bob grumble)](/img/rake-run-web.png "This is gonna be great!")

+## A Validation Story

-## “That’s one of the best ideas I’ve ever heard.”
+“That’s one of the best ideas I’ve ever heard.”

 My cofounders and I heard different variations of that phrase often when telling people about what we were building.
 90% of the time our pitch was met with plenty of encouraging, validating responses.

 We had built a small alpha test app to gather data to support our pitch and had 25 or so active users from our friends and family.

 With data in hand from real people in our target market, we strengthened our pitch and relatively quickly closed a million dollar seed round[^1].
-Seven figures worth of validation, and we were going to put it to work.
+Seven figures worth of "validation", and we were going to put it to work.

 [^1]: At the time in 2014, this was a relatively large seed round, especially for a company based in the midwest.

 We turned the alpha test off - it was labor intensive and [didn’t scale](http://paulgraham.com/ds.html).
-We hired a team of people and pivoted to going heads down to build out as much of our expansive vision as we could ahead of launch.
+We hired a team of people and went heads down to build out as much of our expansive vision as we could ahead of launch.

-Even with the founders taking significantly less than market salaries, our burn rate gave us about a year - there was no time to lose.
+Even with the founders taking way below market salaries, our growing "burn rate" gave us about a year - there was no time to lose.

 Months later[^2], we launched.
 People signed up and used the app, but it was not the overwhelming flood we expected.

 [^2]: SIX months later to be specific. 🤦‍♂️

 I was so confused.
 People kept telling us it was such a good idea!
-Why were so few people using it?
+Why wasn't there a flood of users signing up and coming back?

 ## The Mistake

-The biggest mistake in digital product development is fooling yourself into believing the specific solution you’re building is more validated than it is.
+The biggest mistake in digital product development is believing the specific thing you’re building is "validated" when it's not.

-That’s not to say that the *vision* you have isn’t something that will succeed.
+That’s not to say that the *vision* you have won't succeed if you can make it a reality.
 It might even be transformational.

 But, building a sufficiently valuable subset of your vision is harder and will probably take much longer than you think.